 IMPORTANT ARTICLE: Seismic Shifts in the Education Landscape: What Do They Mean for Arts Education and Arts Education Policy?

-Author F. Robert Sabol addresses each area that shapes the field of art education today including: advocacy, creativity, licensure, teacher evals, assessment, technology.
-I think that he provides enough depth on each topic without being overwhelming or too academic.
+Author F. Robert Sabol addresses each area that shapes the field of art education today including: advocacy, creativity, licensure, teacher evaluation, assessment, technology.
+He provides enough depth on each topic without being overwhelming or too academic.

 Click here to see the entire article from Arts Education Policy Review.